danpla/dpscreenocr/doc/manual.md

 Before using a script, make sure that the file association is configured correctly so that you can launch the script just by its file name, without mentioning the interpreter explicitly.
-The simplest way to test this is to type the name of the script with some command-line arguments in `cmd.exe`.
+The simplest way to test this is to type the name of the script with some arguments in cmd.exe.
 If the script runs and receives all arguments, you can skip this section.

 We will use Python as an example, but for other languages the process is similar.
-Open `cmd.exe` as administrator and run:
+Open cmd.exe as administrator and run:

     C:\>assoc .py

-  * If the association doesn't exist, create a new one:
+*   If the association doesn't exist (assoc prints nothing), create a new one:

         C:\>assoc .py=Python.File
         C:\>ftype Python.File="C:\Windows\py.exe" "%L" %*

-  * If the association exists (`assoc` prints something like `.py=Python.File`), run `ftype` to see what command is used:
+*   If the association exists (assoc prints something like `.py=Python.File`), run ftype to see what command is used:

         C:\>ftype Python.File
         Python.File="C:\Windows\py.exe" "%L" %*

-    If the command doesn't end with `%*`, fix it:
+    If the command doesn't end with "%*", fix it:

         C:\>ftype Python.File="C:\Windows\py.exe" "%L" %*

-If the script still receives only one argument (path to the script), this means that Windows actually use a different association for the given extension and ignores the one set with `assoc/ftype`.
-To fix that, open `regedit` and make sure the values of the following keys end with `%*`:
+If the script still receives only one argument (path to the script), this means that Windows actually use a different association for the given extension and ignores the one set with assoc/ftype.
+To fix that, open regedit and make sure the values of the following keys end with "%*":

     HKEY_CLASSES_ROOT\Applications\python.exe\shell\open\command
     HKEY_CLASSES_ROOT\py_auto_file\shell\open\command

-A special tip for Python users: note that in the examples above the association uses Python Launcher (`py.exe`) rather than a concrete Python executable (`python.exe`).
+A tip for Python users: note that in the examples above the association uses Python Launcher (py.exe) rather than a concrete Python executable (python.exe).
 This allows using Unix-style [shebang][] lines to select the Python version on per-script basis.
 For more information, read [Using Python on Windows][].